 - Maintaining our current fleet and replacing aging boats

-- Purchasing a fleet of boats for our burgeoning UMass Boston program
+- Purchasing a fleet of boats for our burgeoning Jamaica Pond program

 - Paying our instructors industry competitive rates

-Please don’t hesitate to contact Ashton, Director of Youth Programs and Outreach, at 857-452-1763 or Ashton@courageoussailing.org with any questions, concerns, or if the fee bracket you fall in is a barrier to participation.
+Please don’t hesitate to contact Ashton, Programs and Operations Director, at Ashton@courageoussailing.org with any questions, concerns, or if the fee bracket you fall in is a barrier to participation.